Skip to main content

 sudo systemctl reload apache2

-Step 7: Complete Installation in Browser
+Step 7: Complete the installation in your browser

 2. Select your preferred language and click Continue.